Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-solana-developers/overview.rst

 Modifying the state of other smart contracts is only possible by calling their entrypoints.
 Smart contracts cannot read/write arbitrary data from/to user accounts, but they can transfer CCD they own to any user account and to other smart contracts.
 The smart contract logic determines whether to accept CCD or not.
-CCD cannot be transferred to the smart contract balance without calling a specific entrypoint or a :ref:`fallback entypoint<fallback-entrypoints>`.
+CCD cannot be transferred to the smart contract balance without calling a specific entrypoint or a :ref:`fallback entrypoint<fallback-entrypoints>`.

 Example
 =======